A slow rise has best flavor, but there’s a quick method too!

 Of course, if you are not my neighbor, you can make your own starter, or order some from various sources online.
 Although it takes some time, the process of making the starter is not difficult at all – a little mixing, a lot of waiting.

-You should feed the starter every one or two weeks (even longer) even if you are not using it.
+You should feed the starter every week or so, even if you are not using it.
 It will separate and have bubbles or a film on it and look disgusting.
 This is normal.
 Stir it up and it should smell like sour yeast.
 It is pretty hard to kill a starter; it wants to live.
 So feed it and use it and you will be all set.
 If you feed it and don’t use it, give away or discard a cup, otherwise the starter will start to overtake your shelf space!

 Feeding: If your starter has been refrigerated, you need to feed it before you use it in a recipe.